 Replacing aluminium conductors with copper conductors reduces the number of joints necessary and thus reduces system failures.
 This leads to benefits in both CAPEX (installation cost) and OPEX (failure costs).
 Due to its smaller cross-sectional area, the copper cable will be more flexible and easier to install, which is a particular benefit when installing cables in ducts.

-A Comparison of Aluminum vs. Copper as used in Electrical Equipment – Larry Pryor et al, GE Consumer & Industrial.
+A Comparison of Aluminum vs. Copper as used in Electrical Equipment.
+Larry Pryor et al, GE Consumer & Industrial.
+Accessed August 2, 2021.

 Last update: August 2, 2021